tmh-mjolner/KLGateway/fsh/ig-data/input/pagecontent/index.md

 #### Validation
 The delivery report is immediately validated when a source system posts it to the gateway.
 The gateway validates all the rules defined in this profile for each delivery report and returns the list of errors found in the response.
 The gateway returns a machine readable error code if validation errors are found, and a textual description (not machine readable) of each error which explains the error in terms of the FHIR protocol.

 The gateway thus validates that the format of the content is valid, the structure of all resources are correct, the cardinatity of all values are valid, codings only contains valid codes, and that all referenced resources are included in the report.
 The rules described on this page are validated to the extent possible through more complex constraints in the profiles.
 The constraints in the profiles also contains a textual description to describe the error when the validation finds that a constraint is not observed.
+This includes more technical validations not listed above, such as fixed values aligned with the shared information model (FKI) and the FHIR standard in general.

 The gateway is not able to validate immediately whether the reported data conflicts with previously reported data.
 Problems like this will probably not be found until the data is processed for business intelligence or reporting to other recipients.
 Handling these problems will have to be a manual process.
 The gateway will for obvious reasons not be able to validate whether all the data from the source systems has been reported, including attributes with zero to one or zero to many cardinality marked as "must support".